 How Often Should Engine Oil and Filters Be Replaced?

-Most vehicle manufacturers recommend replacing the oil and filter every three months or 3,000 miles.
-Others recommend a schedule that may be as infrequent as every six months or 6,000 miles.
-Improvements made in recent years to the technologies used in cars and oil have made both much more efficient, allowing newer vehicles to follow the six month/6,000 mile schedule.
-Cars older than 6 years or so should still follow the 3,000 mile schedule.
+Most vehicle manufacturers recommend replacing the oil and filter every 7,500 miles.
+Others recommend a schedule that may be as infrequent as every 10,000 miles.
+Improvements made in recent years to the technologies used in cars and oil have made both much more efficient, allowing newer vehicles to follow the 7,500 mile schedule.
+Cars older than 10 years or so should have their oil checked frequently.
 The recommended frequency depends not only on the type of vehicle and style of driving, but also on the type of fluid and filter used.
 It is recommended to swap out synthetic fluid every 6,000 miles and those that are petroleum-based every 4,000 miles.
 Check your vehicle’s maintenance manual for more specific recommendations and any additional requirements.

 How to Save Money on a Change